Beginning of the building

 The coronation of the Virgin by Millefaut takes place on the day of the closure of the international marian Congress organized in Lyon on the 8th of September 1900.
 The crown made by the goldsmith Armand-Caillat is not put directly on the Virgin’s head.
 It is held by two winged angels who seem to come down from heaven.

-It is made of gold, it weighs more than 4 kg and is enriched with 1791 precious stones and pearls given by the Lyonese families as a sign of devotion to the Virgin Mary, protector of the city.
+It is made of gold, it weighs more than 4 kg (over 8.8 lb) and is enriched with 1791 precious stones and pearls given by the Lyonese families as a sign of devotion to the Virgin Mary, protector of the city.
 Nowadays only the facsimile made when the Germans were arriving in 1940 can be seen.
 The genuine crown, stolen in May 2017, is still searched.

 After studying architecture at the college of Art and architecture in Lyon, he is appointed « architect of the cathedral » of Lyon and runs the works of the reconstruction of Saint Georges church.
 In 1849 as he travels in Sicily, he discovers the byzantine art.
 He draws the first sketches of the basilica of Fourviere during his stay at the villa Medicis.